vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 * Can I define a YAML file / JSON File to provision storage
 * Declarative file that allows me to provision storage for my containers

+**Flexibility**: One solution to be able to manage both shared nothing and share everything storage architecture from an application standpoint

+* Can the same solution spin up block volumes , file storage and object storage for containers

 **Portable** : Should be just as portable as Containers are,